 - Tenancy agreements have been replaced by occupation contracts.

-- Increased security for private rented tenants – landlords must give 6 months’ notice as long as the contract is not breached.
+- Increased security for private rented occupation contract holders – landlords must give 6 months’ notice as long as the contract is not breached.

 - All properties must be safe and habitable – this includes having working smoke alarms, carbon monoxide alarms and electrical safety testing.

-- Increased succession rights to pass on your home.
+- Occupation contract holders have increased succession rights to pass on their home

 - Contract holders can be added or removed without the need to end the contract.